drarixdev/xorteish/README.md

-# Xorteish
+# Xorteish | Colaborate with us
-It is a project in development that consists of a custom terminal with commands!
+It is a project of a terminal with your ideas, it is in pre-alpha.

-More info when pre-alpha is released
+## How do I send my ideas?
+Therefore there is no way to send ideas.

 -Drarix Developer